 The cocktails are as equally as spirited as the rest of the menu.
 We caught glimpse of a flaming drink that looked fun, and the Bloody Mary that dons a giant rib bone.
 Every Bloody Mary should have such treatment.

-We normally do not discuss chain restaurants on craveDFW, and certainly not breastaurants, but we feel most will agree that Bone Daddy’s House of Smoke is worth a visit and should not be overlooked by the casual diner.
+We normally do not discuss chain restaurants on craveDFW, but we feel most will agree that Bone Daddy’s House of Smoke is worth a visit and should not be overlooked by the casual diner.
 We should never take ourselves so serious that we pass on a good time.